 - During the period of National Service, 1951-1954, Penguin housed Navy's National Service Recruit School.

 - In the early 1960s, the RAN Hydrographic School was established at Penguin.
-With the departure of the Submarine Squadron, the RAN Diving School and the Submarine and Underwater Medicine Unit, occupied the site.
+With the departure of the Submarine Squadron, the RAN Diving School and the Submarine and Underwater Medicine Unit took up residence at the site.

 - In mid-1968, Clearance Diving Team 2, which was formed at HMAS Rushcutter in 1966, was transferred to Penguin.